Australia's most populous state says COVID-19 cases at 3-day low

 TRAVEL CHAOS

-NSW on Friday ordered more than a 250,000 people in Sydney’s northern beaches area into a lockdown after the cluster of cases emerged, centred on two dining and entertainment venues in the seaside suburb of Avalon.
+NSW imposed a lockdown on Friday in Sydney’s northern beaches area, home to more than 250,000 people, after the cluster of cases emerged, centred on two dining and entertainment venues in the seaside suburb of Avalon.

-Those restrictions are set to be reviewed on Wednesday, though other states and territories moved quickly to close borders to all of Sydney’s 5 million residents, throwing Christmas travel plans into disarray.
+More than 80 locations including cafes, gyms, casinos and supermarkets across Sydney were identified as having been visited by people with confirmed cases.

 With travel routes upended, Australian states and territories warned their own residents to leave NSW and return quickly if they wanted to avoid mandatory quarantine.

+NSW health authorities said more than 38,000 tests had been conducted in the past 24 hours, a new record.

-The source of the infection is unknown although Brejiklian said tests showed the strain of COVID-19 found in Sydney’s northeast was almost identical to that found in an unnamed airline worker from the United States who arrived in Sydney on Dec.
-1.
+The source of the infection is unknown although Berejiklian said tests showed the strain of COVID-19 found in Sydney’s northeast was almost identical to that found in an unnamed woman who arrived in Sydney on Dec.
+1 from the United States.

+All arrivals enter mandatory hotel quarantine on their arrival, which Australia credits as central in it avoiding high coronavirus numbers compared with other developed nations.

-Australia has largely avoided high coronavirus numbers compared with other developed nations, but the new cluster has sparked fears of a wider outbreak.
-The country has recorded just under 28,200 cases and 908 deaths since the pandemic began.
+Australia has recorded just under 28,200 cases and 908 deaths since the pandemic began.

 Sydney’s outbreak has forced the abandonment of the annual Sydney-to-Hobart yacht race for the first time in 76 years, and other cities are on standby to host the cricket test between Australia and India scheduled to start at the Sydney Cricket Ground on Jan.
 7.

-Reporting by Colin Packham, additional reporting by Renju Jose; Editing by Richard Pullin and Stephen Coates
+Reporting by Colin Packham, additional reporting by Renju Jose; Editing by Richard Pullin, Stephen Coates and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.